 There are two main kinds of tofu: silken and regular.
 Silken tofu also called soft, silk, or Japanese-style tofu has a softer consistency than regular tofu and will fall apart if not handled carefully.
-You may notice that silken tofu (soft tofu), unlike regular tofu, is sometimes packaged in aseptic boxes that do not require refrigeration.
-Due to this, silken tofu is sometimes sold in a different section of grocery stores than regular tofu, which is packed in water and requires refrigeration.
+You may notice that silken tofu (soft tofu), unlike firmer tofu, is sometimes packaged in aseptic boxes that do not require refrigeration.
+Due to this, silken tofu is sometimes sold in a different section of grocery stores than other tofu, which is packed in water and requires refrigeration.

 Both silken and regular tofu can be found in soft, medium, firm, and extra-firm consistencies.
 They are made with the same ingredients, but they are processed slightly differently and are not interchangeable in a recipe.